hbadger19042/Windows_Shortcut_Updater/README.md

 ## Why? ##

 The external storage device is now common.
-And people need to plug the device into different machines.
+And people would like to plug the device into several different machines.
 But you may find that the shortcut doesn’t work anymore because the driver letter is changed.

 Or sometimes, you want to organize your file system and change the name of folder.
 And it is pain to change all the shortcuts pointing to the files inside the folder.